Home

 What is dynamic content?

-Dynamic content is text, images, lists, buttons, or entire page parts that change automatically depending on this information:
+Dynamic content is text, images, lists, buttons, or entire page sections that change automatically depending on this information:

 • Who accesses the site?